Nothing on You (Ed Sheeran song)

 "Nothing on You" is a song recorded by English singer-songwriter Ed Sheeran featuring Argentine rapper Paulo Londra and English rapper Dave from the former's compilation album, No.6 Collaborations Project (2019).
 It was released as a promotional single through Asylum and Atlantic Records on 12 July 2019.
-The song was written by Sheeran, Londra, Dave, Daniel Oviedo, Cristian Salazar, and Fred Gibson, and produced by Gibson and Sam Tsang.
+The song was written by Sheeran, Londra, Dave, and Fred Gibson, and produced by Gibson, Max Borghetti and Sam Tsang.

 Background

 Sheeran announced the collaboration, as well as the entire album's tracklist, on 18 June 2019 via Instagram.
 Immediately following Sheeran's announcement, Londra shared the "crazy surprise" with his fans on social media, saying: "All I can say at this moment is that dreams do come true and thank you, Ed Sheeran, for giving me the opportunity to do what I do on his album."

 As to how the collaboration came together, Londra revealed to Billboard that the album was already "closed", which meant the likelihood that a collaboration between Sheeran and him could appear on it was slim, but it ended up coming together just in time.
 For Londra, one of the main purposes of this collaboration was to inspire other Latin artists to dream big.